-Calley coy as Schuette positions himself for 2018 governor’s race
+Calley coy as Schuette positions himself for gov’s race

 Cuyahoga Falls, Ohio — Lt.
 Gov. Brian Calley and Attorney General Bill Schuette are taking different approaches in their potential bids to succeed embattled Michigan Gov. Rick Snyder.